-In 2018, the Company entered into a consulting agreement with Gujarat State Fertilizers and Chemicals Limited, a related party, to assist with evaluation and development of the Proteous Nitrogen Project.
-During 2018, the Company incurred \$95,000 in expenses under this agreement with a potential commitment of up to \$33,000 remaining under the agreement.
-The potential commitment is included in the Project contracts line item in Note 15(c) to these financial statements.
+The Company entered into a consulting agreement with Gujarat State Fertilizers and Chemicals Limited, a related party, to assist with evaluation and development of the Proteos Nitrogen Project and to further its engineering activities respecting the Wynyard Potash Project with a view to optimizing the projects costs and revalidating certain technical aspects of the project.
+During the year, the Company incurred \$139,000 in expenses under this agreement.
+There are no firm commitments of spending under the agreement.
+Gujarat State Fertilizers and Chemicals Limited is a 38.7% shareholder of the Company.